MrSakasky/PathMIL/README.md

 | PANDA | Prostate cancer ISUP grade prediction | Public |
 | Brain Bank | Aβ plaque micro-lesion pattern classification | Internal |

-Public datasets should be downloaded from their official sources.
-Users must follow the corresponding licenses and data-use agreements.

-The internal Brain Bank cohort cannot be redistributed through this repository because it remains subject to institutional ethics and data-governance requirements.
+Public datasets must be downloaded from their official sources and used under their respective licenses and data-use agreements.
+The internal Brain Bank cohort cannot be redistributed through this repository because it is subject to institutional ethics and data-governance requirements.

+## Citation

+Citation information will be added after publication.

 ## Acknowledgements

-We thank the developers of the open-source computational pathology and multiple instance learning projects that support this work.[CLAM](https://github.com/mahmoodlab/CLAM)
+We thank the developers of the open-source computational pathology and multiple instance learning projects that support this work, including [CLAM](https://github.com/mahmoodlab/CLAM).

-Human brain tissue used in this study is provided by the National Human Brain Bank for Development and Function, Chinese Academy of Medical Sciences and Peking Union Medical College, with support from the relevant brain banking and neuroscience resources.
+Human brain tissue used in this study was provided by the National Human Brain Bank for Development and Function, Chinese Academy of Medical Sciences and Peking Union Medical College, with support from the relevant brain banking and neuroscience resources.

 The use of the internal cohort follows the institutional ethics approvals and data-governance requirements described in the manuscript.

 ## Contact

 For questions, suggestions, or bug reports, please open an issue in this repository.